 Some Say Yes Out Of Courtesy.

-‘’I don’t want to offend the other person.com@ good manners.’’
-What we fail to understand and most time over look is the fact that, we can say no out of good manners, too.”
+“I don’t want to offend the other person.com@ good manners.”
+We fail to understand and often overlook the fact that we can say no out of good manners.”

 I recall one event just now.
-It was the usual Monday morning meeting (Triple M) smiles, to evaluate the past week quickly, and address new task for the new work week.
-It became a routine for a special lady to share snacks just before the meeting ends.
-So this lady gives everyone as usual (and I say my famous two letters… No).
+It was the usual Monday morning meeting (Triple M) smiles to evaluate the past week quickly and address new tasks for the new work week.
+It became a routine for a special lady to share snacks just before the meeting ended.
+So this lady gives everyone as usual (and I say my famous two letters.
+No).
 Then, this very day, she served the same thing.
 You would have imagined she knew the answer already, right?
 And not bother adding up to my seat.
-As she stretched her hands towards me, my then department head said, Mrs. X, don’t you know her answer already?
-Then she went on, the young woman is so annoyingly disciplined.
-How does a young girl say no to something sweet.
-I was 23 going on 24 at this time (but looked 15), can’t blame her.
+As she stretched her hands towards me, my department head said, Mrs X, don’t you know her answer already?
+Then she went on; the young woman is so annoyingly disciplined.
+How does a young girl say no to something sweet?
+I was 23 going on 24 at this time (but looked 15); I can’t blame her.
 Lol.
-I felt exceedingly good in that moment.
+I felt exceedingly good at that moment.
 It was a compliment, what she had slightly noted.
-For a lady that busy to notice my annoyingly disciplined self (Smiles); just goes to prove that people are constantly watching and listening to take you up on your word.
+For a lady who is busy noticing my annoyingly disciplined self (Smiles), it proves that people are constantly watching and listening to take you up on your word.
 And check out your consistency.

 Some Say Yes Because They Don’t Desire To Hurt The Other Person.

-What they often don’t catch is, when you give the yes response when you meant to give a no is enough hurt in itself, when they get to find out.
-You make them believe they are unworthy of the truth and not strong enough to handle it.
+They often don’t catch that when you gave the yes response when you meant to provide a no is enough to hurt in itself when they get to find out.
+You make the people believe they are unworthy of the truth and not strong enough to handle it.
 Painful pinch, I tell you, it cuts pretty deep.
-Depriving them of a choice they would have made if only you were bold enough to give a No answer.
-Truth is, If only some guys and ladies were courageous enough to say no when they had the chance and saw the signs, most stories won’t end the way they did/do today.
-And if only some boldly and accurately delivered a yes answer, they won’t be stuck for life now.
+You are depriving them of a choice they would have made if only you were bold enough to give a No answer.
+The truth is, If only some guys and ladies were courageous enough to say no when they had the chance and saw the signs, most stories won’t end the way they did/do today.
+And if only some boldly and accurately delivered a yes answer, we won’t be stuck for life now.

 Flip the above.
-Others got blessed by either sincerely saying yes or no, which today is a successfully blissful story.
-Hence, it’s not always negative just to note.
+Others were blessed by sincerely saying yes or no, which is today’s blissful story.
+Hence, it’s not always harmful to note.

 Some Say Yes Out Of Pressure.

 I am always thankful this is not my reality.
-Even under very intense pressure (please I am not here attempting to sound perfect, far from it), I only try to clear my mind to give the appropriate answer after carefully listening to my heart and checking with my head.
-Even if it doesn’t sit well with you, once my response is no, I wouldn’t switch it to a yes, simply to get you to smile or make my way to your good books.
+Even under very intense pressure (please, I am not here attempting to sound perfect, far from it), I only try to clear my mind to give the appropriate answer after carefully listening to my heart and checking with my head.
+Even if it doesn’t sit well with you, once my response is no, I wouldn’t switch it to a, yes, to get you to smile or make your way to your good books.

-There is so much to write on this subject, and so many other instances.
-But I need to be considerate, so I choose not to further drag you through another instance.
+There is so much to write on this subject and many other instances.
+But I need to be considerate, so I choose not to further drag you through another example.

-As I wrap this up, please allow me add this quickly.
+As I wrap this up, please allow me to add this quickly.
 Do not be apologetic about your “NO or YES”.
-Mean it, stand by it. ‘’Make certain, you are not saying yes with your lips and your heart is screaming the loudest NO, and vice versa.’’ *wink.
+Mean it, stand by it.
+“Make certain you are not saying yes with your lips, and your heart is screaming the loudest NO, and vice versa.” *wink.

-Please do share below, more or less of your yes or no moments.
+Please share below more or less of your yes or no moments.
 What’s your take on this subject?

-Are you the ‘’constant NO’’ response person like myself, or the ‘’constant YES’’ person, or the blend of both?
+Are you the “constant NO” response person like myself, the “constant YES” person, or the blend of both?